dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 semantic elements and about techniques to improve accessibility, things I had never paid much attention to.

-Instead of semantic elements, I tend to use plenty of generic divs to make what I need.
+Instead of semantic elements, I tend to use generic divs to make what I need.
 The course taught me that in many cases, there are specific elements to use to represent specific content.

 Accessibility was also something I had never considered in depth.
 I knew that images should have `alt` descriptions, and that was about it.
-One of the key points of the course was that using the apprpriate semantic elements is an important aspect of making a site more accessible.
+One of the key points of the course is that using the appropriate semantic elements is an important aspect of making a site more accessible.

 For example, people who use screen readers can jump around using heading elements (`h1` through `h6`), so it's important to use them and make sure they're in the correct order.
 It's wrong to use them just to make text bigger.
-They have meaning in defining the layout of the content.
+They have meaning in terms of defining the layout of the content.

-You could accomplish the same thing visually by using `p` tags and using CSS to make higher elements larger font sizes.
-It could be identical from a visual perspective.
-But it'd be much less semantic and accessible as a result.

-There is a lot more to HTML and web development than making things look the way we want.
+You could use `p` tags and alter their font sizes with CSS to create a website that looks identical, but it'd be less semantic and less accessible than the one that uses proper headings.
+There is more to web development than making websites look the way we want.
 It's important to make them mean what we want as well.

 ## Reading the Documentation